 - Speed: Your actual speed may significantly impact the cost of your speeding ticket, with higher speeds sometimes leading to criminal charges, license suspensions and even jail time.
 For example, driving 30 miles per hour or more over the speed limit in Oregon could result in a license suspension.

 - State: Where you are cited for speeding matters.
 States like Nevada have much stricter penalties for speeding than other states.
 Louisiana drivers, who already contend with the third-highest average full coverage car insurance rates at $2,909 per year, see an average annual increase of $626 on their full coverage car insurance after just one speeding ticket.
+The county and even city where you received a citation may also impact your costs post-speeding ticket.

 - Zone: If you are caught speeding in a high-risk area, such as a school, work or construction zone, you could face much steeper penalties than you would on a regular roadway.